Rogério de Faria

-Rogério de Faria (Goa, 14 October 1770 — Bombay, 15 March 1848) was a Luso-Goan businessman.
+Sir Rogério de Faria (14 October 1770 — 15 March 1848) was a Portuguese-Brazilian businessman.

-Biography
+Early life

-Rogério de Faria was a native of Chorão Island, son of Joao de Faria and Ana Maria D'Albuquerque e de Faria.
-The family migrated to Bombay after epidemics in Chorão Island in 1775.
-A Catholic Goan in the world of business, he was a pioneer in the opium trade in China, long before the British thought of entering this branch of commerce.
+Sir Rogério de Faria, also known as Sir Roger Faria, was a native of Chorão Island, son of Joao de Faria and Ana Maria D'Albuquerque e de Faria.
+The family migrated to Bombay, British India after epidemics in Chorão Island in 1775.
+A Goan Catholic in international business, he was a pioneer in the opium trade in China, long before the British thought of entering this branch of commerce.

 Consul of Brazil in Bombay

-Rogério de Faria was referred to in Bombay as a prince merchant.
-A resident of Bombay, where he was Consul of Brazil, Roger Faria did business in Bengal, Bombay and Macau.
-He was a big supporter of mayor Bernardo Peres da Silva, who had been appointed governor of Goa by the liberal government of Dom Pedro IV of Portugal, but rejected by the military stationed in Goa.
+De Faria was known in Bombay and internationally as a "prince merchant".
+A resident of Bombay, where he was Consul of Brazil, de Faria did business in Bengal, Bombay and Macau.
+He was a big supporter of fellow Goan mayor Bernardo Peres da Silva, who had been appointed governor of Goa by the liberal government of Dom Pedro IV of Portugal, but rejected by the military stationed in Goa.
+This was unacceptable to Sir Roger Faria because Da Silva was the first native born Portuguese Governor.
+Sir Roger Faria staked his fortune unsuccessfully on a naval expedition thwarted by heavy monsoons to restore Bernardo Peres da Silva to the post of Portuguese Governor of India.